Glenbern Golden Retrievers

 Breeding goals: My goal is to produce healthy happy puppies that have great temperaments and get a good start at life.
-All of my breeding dogs are health tested prior to breeding for hips, elbows, heart (by cardiologist) eyes (by opthmologist) and DNA testing specific for the breed.
-What to look for in a good Breeder.

 Do you ship puppies?
 I do not ship my puppies.

 Are your puppies registered?
 Yes, all my puppies are registered with the Canadian Kennel Club on a non-breeding agreement.
-They are sold with a spay/neuter contract, unless you are part of my breeding program.
+They are sold with a spay/neuter contract, unless you are part of my Guardianship program.

 How are your puppies raised?
 My puppies are raised in my home.
 I am fortunate enough to be able to stay at home, so my time is devoted to them and their needs.